arakkkkk/redmine-preview-enhanced/README.md

 1. Open the redmine wiki
 2. Click `Edit` to start editing the wiki
 3. Click on the `SideBy` tab when it appears
+4. Double-click the text on the editing screen to jump to the corresponding preview.
+5. Double-click on the text in the preview to jump to the corresponding preview.
-4. Lets write your wiki!
+6. Lets write your wiki!

+## Future development
+- [ ] Jump Function Enhancement